ashhhlynn/habit-app/README.md

 ## Functionality

-- Users can create accounts and sign in, authenticated and authorized through BCrpyt, stored through JWT.
+- Users can create accounts and sign in, authenticated and authorized through BCrypt, stored through JWT.
 - Users can create habits for specific days of the week, and edit & delete them.
 - Users can view a weekly calendar of their habits marked as complete or incomplete.